Prerequisites

 Creating the Chain Configuration File

 To be able to interact with the MiniEVM via Viem, we need to create a chain configuration file.
 This file will contain various information about the chain, including the chain ID, name, native currency, and RPC URLs.
-Let’s create a new file calledchain.js
+Let’s create a new file calledchain.js in the src directory.

 src/chain.js